modelica/ModelicaSpecification/Tutorial.md

 name is given and no quantity name, it is not possible to get a list of displayUnits in a simulation environment.

-Together with Modelica the standard package Modelica.SIunits of predefined quantity and connector types is provided in the form as shown in the example above.
+Together with Modelica the standard package Modelica.Units.SI of predefined quantity and connector types is provided in the form as shown in the example above.
 This package is based on the corresponding ISO norm.
 This will give some help in standardization of the interfaces of models.
 The grammar for unit expressions, such as "N.m/s2" is defined in the Modelica